Tiger Salamander Care Sheet

 Being mole salamanders, tigers like to burrow.
 When first acquired, they tend to spend most of their time buried in the substrate until feeding time.
-For the substrate I use a commercial topsoil mix purchased from a hardware store.
+When choosing a salamander substrate, I use a commercial topsoil mix purchased from a hardware store.
 Be sure to purchase one free of fertilizers and artificial ingredients.
 Like all amphibians, salamanders have permeable skin and can absorb toxins readily from their surroundings.
 If you have access to a garden free of insecticides and herbicides, another option is to gather your own soil.
-If neither of these options is available to you, a third option is to use coconut fiber, sometimes sold as “coir,” as a soil substitute.
+If neither of these options is available to you, a third option is to use coconut fiber, sometimes sold as “coir,” as a soil substitute such as the Zoo Med Eco Earth Compressed Coconut Fiber Expandable Reptile Substrate.
 However, real topsoil and commercial topsoil mixes offer a more chemically and biologically stable environment than coconut fiber, and require much less frequent changing.

 These large amphibians lunge for their food and frequently ingest particles of substrate.
 Small fragments of bark and fern fiber could potentially lead to gut impactions and the death of your salamander.
 If the substrate you choose contains large particles, consider passing it through some fine wire mesh prior to use in the terrarium.